AARodgers/teacher_organizer/notes.md

 Ensure that users can edit and delete only their own resources - not resources created by other users.
 Validate user input so bad data cannot be persisted to the database.
 BONUS: Display validation failures to user with error messages.
 (This is an optional feature, challenge yourself and give it a shot!)

+1. List tools will use to allow user to signup, signin, signout:

+2. What attribute will you use for user login?
+How will you make sure it is unique between all users?

+3. Briefly describe how you will not allow users to delete or edit other users things.

+4. If you intend on showing validation failures, how?
 -------------------------------------------------------------------------------------------------------------------------------------------

 Notes on Project: